Book Review: Escaping The Housing Trap

 In the 19th century, rising wages, employment stability, and disposable income for a growing middle class due to industrialization provided an opportunity for robust markets to emerge for consumer goods, professional services, various kinds of insurance, and many other products and services.
 Rising incomes also provided opportunities for private transit services and utilities.
 Over the course of the 20th century, social activists increasingly saw these goods and services as a need and access to them as a right.
 In the 21st century, access to high-speed internet is seen as a necessary provision, particularly amid stay-at-home orders during the Covid-19 global public health epidemic.

-Fulfilling the Right to Housing Ultimately, in the view of social justice advocates, the State (through its tax payers) is responsible for ensuring the adequate provision of desirable housing to all people.
+Ultimately, in the view of social justice advocates, the State (through its tax payers) is responsible for ensuring the adequate provision of desirable housing to all people.
 More specifically, the onus for generating revenue for State redistribution ought to fall upon those citizens who’ve accumulated wealth.

 In practice, income and consumption is taxed more often than wealth.